The universal Higgs fit: Discussion and Conclusions

 We studied several new physics scenarios beyond the SM.
 We determined from data the production cross sections (assuming standard Higgs decays) and the Higgs decays widths (assuming standard productions), finding that they lie along the SM predictions.
 In a more general context, we allowed all possible Higgs boson couplings to any SM particle to deviate from its SM value, finding that couplings to the $W,Z,t,b,\tau$ must lie around their SM predictions up to uncertainties of about $\pm20\%$ (see fig.~\ref{fig:fitcouplings}b).
 In particular, non-standard Higgs boson couplings to vectors, predicted by composite Higgs models, are most stringently constrained.
 The scenario of negative Higgs coupling to fermions (`dysfermiophilia') that gave the best fit with early LHC data is now disfavoured at more than $2\sigma$.

 We considered various specific new physics models: new scalars, 2HDM, supersymmetry, dilaton, composite Higgs, invisible Higgs decays, possibly into Dark Matter particles, anomalous couplings of the top, etc. The results of those fits are presented in numerous figures throughout the paper.
-Qualitatively, all reach to the same conclusions: \begin{itemize} \item[i)] best fit regions lie along SM predictions, imposing constraints on new physics; \item[ii)] our simple `universal' approximation to the full fit is adequate. \end{itemize} In particular we find that, with the latest data, the dilaton alternative to the Higgs is now excluded at $5\sigma$, with the exception of the special non-minimal dilaton tuned to exactly reproduce the Higgs (section~\ref{sec:dilaton}).
+Qualitatively, all reach the same conclusions: \begin{itemize} \item[i)] best fit regions lie along SM predictions, imposing constraints on new physics; \item[ii)] our simple ÕuniversalÕ fit is a reasonable approximation to the full fit. \end{itemize} In particular we find that, with the latest data, the dilaton alternative to the Higgs is now excluded at $5\sigma$, with the exception of the special non-minimal dilaton tuned to exactly reproduce the Higgs (section~\ref{sec:dilaton}).

-We will update this paper at the light of future results.
+We will update this paper when future results become available.

 \paragraph{Acknowledgement} This work was supported by the ESF grants 8943, MTT8, MTT59, MTT60, MJD140 by the recurrent financing SF0690030s09 project and by the European Union through the European Regional Development Fund.
 The work of P. P. G. has been partially funded by the ``Fondazione A. della Riccia''.
+This work was supported in part by the European Programme PITN-GA-2009-23792 (UNILHC).